joshua-cheng2210/biol1009/README.md

 - these images are in url form. (and it downloads the img when fetched) - figure out a solution for this
 - display those images onto the quiz webite too
+- when checking for unique questions, you gotta check for the options and the correct options too